+33 2 33 27 54 71

 FRANCE STOP FOR LUNCH!
 MOST PLACES ARE CLOSED FROM 12.00 TO 2 PM

-You will find yourself heading towards the old town of Alençon two kilometers from here.
-Start your visit at the Tourist Office located in the Maison d'Ozé next to the Notre Dame church.
-This superb residence was once the townhouse of the noblemen of Saint Paterne.
-It is said that the two houses are linked by underground passages which were used as escape routes by the Huguenots during the Wars of Religion.
-The lace museum, is worth the visit, as the house of Saint Theresa, just renovated and the visit is very well done.
-Tourist office can also give you an audio guide for your visit.
+Start your visit at the tourist office, located in the Maison d'Ozé, next to Notre Dame church.
+This superb residence was the town house of the Lords of Saint Paterne.
+It is said that the two houses are linked by underground passageways that enabled Huguenots to escape during the Wars of Religion.

-Or if you have time, make your way on the D438 towards Alençon and stop in this amazing and gigantic 19th century farm filled with antiques, tiles, chimneys, libraries……ESPRIT ANTIQUE (5 km north of Alençon, on you right if you are coming from Sées).This place is so quirky and unique, it’s worth the detour.
+If you have still time, make your way along the D438 towards Alençon and stop off at this amazing, gigantic 19th-century farmhouse filled with antiques, tiles, fireplaces, bookcases ......
+ESPRIT ANTIQUE ( 5 km north of Alençon, on your right if you're coming from Sées ).
+This place is original and unique, and well worth a visit.

 Château de Saint Paterne